Andalusia

 Granada: the city below La Alhambra

-The best-preserved medieval Islamic fortress, hiding a charming palace and dreamy gardens.
+First Spanish monument to be declared a UNESCO World Heritage site in 1984: the best-preserved medieval Islamic fortress, hiding a charming palace and dreamy gardens.
 Layers of history and stories for every taste.
 An absolute must-see in Spain.
-It was the first Spanish monument to be declared a UNESCO World Heritage site in 1984.

 Albayzín and Sacromonte tour